ministryofjustice/opg-event-store/domains/POAS/events/lpa-updated/index.md

 name: lpa-updated
 version: 0.0.1
 summary: |
-  Announces creation of or updates to an LPA
+  The LPA's details have changed
 producers:
   - opg.poas.lpastore
 consumers:
   - opg.poas.sirius
   - opg.poas.makeregister
 owners:
   - vega
 ---

+## Context

+The LPA has been signed and submitted.

+## Trigger

+Any changes to the contents of the LPA.
+This includes changing original information (like the donor moving house) or the addition of new information (like an attorney signing the LPA).

-## Details
+## Effect

-When an LPA is created or updated, this event is triggered.

-Sirius uses the event to update the LPA record and status, providing OPG staff with the latest data to provide application support.

-MRLPA uses the event to update the status of the LPA and trigger communications to actors.
+Both Sirius and MRLPA make decisions of their effect based on what data is now in the store.

+For Sirius this includes calculating progress indicators and detecting anomalies.

+For MRLPA this includes updating the task list.

 <NodeGraph title="Consumer / Producer Diagram" />